OctopusDeploy/blog/blog/2021-05/octopus-release-2021-q2/index.md

 ![Migrate to the cloud with Octopus Deploy](blogimage-move-to-the-cloud-with-octopus-deploy-2021.png)

 We're also working on migration guides to support your cloud journey.
-The [first guide](https://octopus.com/blog/iis-to-azure-app-service) in the series describes how to move ASP.NET web apps from IIS on-premises to an Azure App Service.
+The [first guide](https://octopus.com/blog/iis-to-azure-app-service) in the series describes how to move an ASP.NET web app from IIS on-premises to an Azure App Service.

 ## Registering Tentacle agents {#octopus-tentacle-agents}